Numbers 26:65

 For the LORD had told them that they would surely die in the wilderness.
 Not one was left except Caleb son of Jephunneh and Joshua son of Nun.

-For the LORD had said of them
+For the LORD had told them

-They will surely die in the wilderness
+that they would surely die in the wilderness.

-Not one of them was left
+Not one was left

-except Caleb son of Jephunneh and Joshua son of Nun
+except Caleb son of Jephunneh and Joshua son of Nun.

 Persons / Places / Events